bopjesvla/BCI/report.md

 __Summary__

 We set out to build a BCI employing Bayesian prediction and classification of sensory anticipation.
-In addition, we discovered a Cybathlon BCI Race strategy that does not rely on any input, brain signals or otherwise, that consistently outperforms the world's best BCI racers.
+In addition, we discovered a Cybathlon BCI Race strategy that does not rely on any input, brain signals or otherwise, that may outperform the world's best BCI racers.

 ## Introduction